Rambabu-kumar/PYTHON-BY-RAMBABU/README.md

 ⭐
-#WAP TO PRINT SWAPPING METHORD 1
+#WAP TO PRINT SWAPPING OF TWO NUMBER USING THIRD VARIABLE METHOD 1
 a=20
 b=50
 print("Before swapping a=\t"a)